I’d love to connect with you! Sign up for my monthly newsletter, "Garden Bliss & Blunder”

 Your colours will follow your preferences… and when you go to the garden centres, you will fall in love, over and over and over again.

-Follow your heart, let your ideas flow, make a plan and plant what you love (and for your zone); take care of it and you will never (well, hardly ever) be disappointed.
+Follow your heart, and plant what you love (and for your zone); take care of it and it will keep surprising you.